dbason/opentelemetry-collector-contrib/exporter/opensearchexporter/README.md

   - `dedot` (default=true): When enabled attributes with `.` will be split into proper json objects.
   - `timestamp_field`: field in the document to store the timestamp in.
 If not set `@timestamp` will be used
+  - `unix_timestamp`: whether to store the timestamp as a unix epoch (millisecond precision)

 ### HTTP settings